 If you are an experienced English teacher who is interested in volunteer teaching or professional mentoring for AIWR, please visit their website or email them directly (Lisa Herb, Executive Director) for more information.
 Due to security concerns for their Afghan participants, they are only able to accept female volunteers to all of their programs.

-In a new collaboration for 2018 we are proud to be able to offer scholarships for teachers working on the Hands Up Project in Palestine and Syria.
+In a new collaboration for 2018 we are proud to be able to offer scholarships for teachers working on the Hands Up Project with Palestinian and Syrian children.
 If you are working on one of these programs, please contact Nick directly for more information.

 ABOUT THE HANDS UP PROJECT

 "My involvement with so many storytelling projects in Palestine over the last five years has taught me that Palestinian children, of course, are no different from any other children in this respect.
 But in Palestine stories can take on a heightened importance.
 They are a powerful way to make a connection in a place where freedom of movement is severely limited, and where feelings of isolation are common.
 They can enable Palestinian children to connect to themselves and their own rich culture, but also to the world outside – a world which it sometimes seems has abandoned them.
 Stories are also a very powerful and memorable way to contextualise the children’s learning of English.
 It was with these ideas in mind that the Hands Up Project came into being.